Efan Ekoku: Playing career

 In 2012, Ekoku was inducted into the Norwich City Hall of Fame.

 Media career

-Ekoku currently works as a commentator for Premier League Productions, which produces the world feed commentaries.
-He was picked to be a match analyst for the 2010 FIFA World Cup, working for ESPN.
+Ekoku works as a commentator for Premier League Productions, which produces the world feed commentaries.
+He was a match analyst for the 2010 FIFA World Cup, working for ESPN.
 In 2013, he appeared as a pundit for the BBC's coverage of the FIFA Confederations Cup.
-Ekoku currently is a weekly guest on Football Dynamics on Bloomberg Africa.
+Ekoku is a weekly guest on Football Dynamics on Bloomberg Africa.
 Ekoku returned to ESPN for the 2014 World Cup as a match analyst.
-Ekoku currently works with BT Sport for their coverage of Champions League, Europa League, Ligue 1, and the Bundesliga.
+Ekoku works with BT Sport for their coverage of Champions League, Europa League, Ligue 1, and the Bundesliga.
 He also worked for ESPN during the UEFA Euro 2020 tournament, commentating alongside Derek Rae.

 Coaching career

 Ekoku has obtained all of his FA and UEFA coaching badges.

 Personal life

-Ekoku's brother Abi is a former British discus champion and also played professional rugby league for the club then known as London Crusaders.
-Another brother, Nko, had a successful career in non-league football with Harrow Borough, Sutton United, and Worthing FC.

 Ekoku is a regular at AFC Wimbledon, which is the phoenix club of the original Wimbledon for which he played.